-Students may withdraw from a course up until the start of (or during) the first intensive session of the course.
+Students may withdraw from a course within the first seven calendar days of the course.
 Courses dropped after this time will incur an "F" unless a student can document extenuating circumstances.
-For information about tuition refunds see the Financial Information section of this Catalogue.
+For information about tuition refunds see the Financial Information section of this Graduate Catalogue.